 The following table shows the types of overarching Best Available Information (BAI) that is applicable for the monitoring all HCVs, specific categories of HCVs, or specific HCV elements.
-The purpose of listing this overarching BAI here is to avoid having to list it repetitively for each HCV in the following sections.
-BAI that is more specific to individual HCV Interpretations is included alongside those Interpretations in the following sections.
+The purpose of listing this overarching BAI here is to avoid

-Best Available Inform Best Available Information for Monitoring Regional or National HCV Interpretations All HCV Categories, All Elements Engagement with rights-holders, consistent with Criteria 3.5, 4.5 and 4.7; culturally appropriate engagement with Indigenous Peoples and affected and interested stakeholders; information on engaging with representatives of the Indigenous Peoples and/or local communities; monitoring conducted by the Indigenous Peoples and/or local communities; and engagement with experts.
+Best Available Information for Monitoring Regional or National HCV Interpretations BAI >SLIM F BAI SLIMF All HCV Categories, All Elements Engagement with rights-holders, consistent with Criteria 3.5, 4.5 and 4.7; culturally appropriate engagement with Indigenous Peoples and affected and interested stakeholders; information on engaging with representatives of the Indigenous Peoples and/or local communities; monitoring conducted by the Indigenous Peoples and/or local communities; and engagement with experts.
 X X

 HCV 1 - Species diversity.
-Concentrations of biological diversity\ including endemic species, and rare\, threatened\ or endangered species, that are significant\ at global, regional or national levels
+Concentrations of biological diversity including endemic species, and rare, threatened or endangered species, that are significant at global, regional or national levels

-Element 1: Concentrations of biological diversity\ that are significant\ at global, regional, or national levels:
+Element 1: Concentrations of biological diversity that are significant at global, regional, or national levels: